Nicole's Insights

 When you unconsciously place your date on a pedestal, this creates an inherent power imbalance in the relationship.
 When you elevate your date or new partner to an untouchable status, you inadvertently diminish your own value.
 You might find yourself second-guessing your own value and worth and wondering if you’re good enough for them.

 This can lead to constantly seeking their approval and validation.
 Your happiness becomes dependent on their actions.
 You may find yourself getting anxious before dates, wondering what every word meant in a text, to worrying why it’s taken four hours for them to respond to a message.
-This imbalance can breed resentment, insecurity, and an unhealthy dynamic that erodes the foundation of love and respect.

 Here are few other things to look out for: